liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/03-creating-entry-list-screenlet/00-intro.markdown

 4. Creating the Screenlet class.

 Although this Learning Path section presents complete code snippets, it only discusses the code unique to Entry List Screenlet.
-You can refer back to the previous section for detailed explanations of the code shared with Guestbook List Screenlet.
+Refer back to the previous section for detailed explanations of the code shared with Guestbook List Screenlet.
 If you get confused or stuck, refer to the finished app that contains the Screenlet code
 [here in GitHub](https://github.com/liferay/liferay-docs/tree/6.2.x/develop/tutorials/code/04-mobile/screenlets-app/LiferayGuestbook).
 <!-- Update link -->